Servilia (opera): Performance history

 The world premiere took place in St. Petersburg on 14 October (O.S. / 1 October) 1902 at the Mariinsky Theatre.
 It was the only one of Rimsky's late operas not performed in Mamontov's private theatre - conducted by Feliks Blumenfeld.
 A second performance took place in 1904, and a third in 1944.
 An LP of extracts from Act 3 scene 5 and Acts 4 scenes 5 and 6 was recorded in 1951 under Onisim Bron with Olga Piotrovskaya in the role of Servilia, Georgi Nelepp as Valery and Pavel Lisitsian as Egnaty.

+Gennady Rozhdestvensky conducted the opera in 2016 at Moscow's Boris Pokrovsky Chamber Music Theatre, where it was recorded, though not released.
+Using the 2016 production as a starting point, it was revived on the New Stage of the Bolshoi Theatre in December 2025 conducted by Anton Grishanin, with Ramilya Minikhanova in the title role.

-Only one aria, the Act 3 "my flowers" aria of Servilia («Цветы мои, и вы в палящий полдень»), has survived in the concert repertoire, and was recently recorded in 2006 by Renée Fleming for a Decca recital under Valery Gergiev.
+One aria, "My flowers" from Act 3 for Servilia («Цветы мои, и вы в палящий полдень»), has survived in the concert repertoire, and has been recorded by Galina Pisarenko, Renée Fleming and Nicole Car.

 Synopsis

 Servilia, daughter of the senator Soranus, is desired by her father to contract an alliance with Trasea, but the latter, hearing of her preference for his adopted son Valerius, withdraws his suit.
 Egnatius, the freedman of Soranus, being enamoured of Servilia, conspires against his master and Trasea, and intimates to Servilia that her submission alone will secure their safety.
 Valerius has mysteriously disappeared, and Servilia, becoming a convert to Christianity, renounces the World.
 Called before the tribunal, Trasea and Soranus are sentenced to banishment, while Servilia is awarded to Egnatius.
 Valerius now returns, bearing a proclamation from Nero that the tribunal is dissolved.
 The sudden reappearance of her lover causes Servilia's death, and Valerius is only prevented from destroying himself by the intervention of his foster-father.
 Egnatius, in his woe, invokes the Divine Being, and the rest join him in acclaiming the Christian God.